apatronl/Buzz-Movie-Selector/README.md

 # Buzz Movie Selector
-Partial iOS implementation of Buzz Movie Selector, a movie search and rating app for Georgia Tech’s CS 2340 class (Objects and Design).
+(Very) Partial iOS implementation of Buzz Movie Selector, a movie search and rating app for Georgia Tech’s CS 2340 class (Objects and Design).

 #HTTP Requests
 HTTP requests are handled using the [Alamofire](https://github.com/Alamofire/Alamofire) library.